Our 2018 medals and awards winners

 Liz Corbett, Professor of Tropical Epidemiology, LSHTM nominated the winner, Professor Rashida Ferrand, also at LSHTM, who currently holds a Wellcome Trust Senior Fellowship in Clinical Science.

-Corbett says: “Rashida is a world leader in international adolescent HIV care, she was Wellcome Trust Intermediate and then Senior Fellowship.
+Professor Corbett said: “Rashida is a world leader in international adolescent HIV care, she was Wellcome Trust Intermediate and then Senior Fellowship.
 She has supported HIV testing interventions aimed at early diagnosis and HIV care including psychosocial support.
 She has close to 100 publications, 12 active grants and has been featured in the BBC and the Guardian.
 She is a much sought-after teacher and mentor.”

 Professor Ahmed Fahal – Donald Mackay Medal winner 2018